 Pour 4 - White on opposite medium angle

 Pour 5 - Green almost on the flat, around 5 - 10°

 Pour 6 - White to just below the rim poured level

 Pour 7 - Green to the rim, completely level

 Finish: I used a Disposable Pipette to splatter white soap over the top (against the green for contrast) so I could sprinkle some glitter to finish.

 - Stirring spoons or spatulas

-- Electronic Scales - if you have them
+- Electronic Scales - Helpful if you are creating even layers

 Green Layers - 3 drops Deep Sea Green Dispersion, 2/3 teaspoon Seaform Green Mica - 5g/ml Cranberry Fig

 Red Layers - 20 drops Tomato Red Liquid, 1/8 teaspoon Merlot Mica (3 pigment scoops) 5g/ml Cranberry Fig